 An open and inviting facade has made this three-block-long center a garden of Hawaiian shops.
 There are more than 100 stores and restaurants, including local gems such as Aloha Aina Boutique, Honolulu Home Collection, and Koi Boutique.
 Bike buffs can check out the Harley-Davidson Honolulu store, while Bob's Ukulele may inspire musicians to learn a new instrument.
 Nine restaurants round out the dining options, along with the Paina Lanai Food Court and Five-O Bar & Lounge. www.royalhawaiiancenter.com.

-Reyn's is a good place to buy the aloha print fashions residents wear.
+This clothing store is a good place to buy the aloha print fashions residents wear.
 Look for the limited-edition Christmas shirt, a collector's item manufactured each holiday season.
-Reyn's has eight locations statewide and offers styles for men, women, and children. www.reynspooner.com.
+Reyn Spooner has eight locations statewide and offers styles for men, women, and children. www.reynspooner.com.

 Chinese nephrite-jade carvings, Japanese lacquer and screens, and Buddhist sculptures are among the international pieces displayed here. www.robynbuntin.com.